9 Medicare Changes to Watch in 2026

 8. Maximum out-of-pocket costs for Medicare Advantage plans decrease

 It's unusual to see limits decrease from one year to the next, as most limits usually tick up in the new year.
 This is the case for Medicare Advantage participants.
 Unlike tax brackets, a lower number in this case is welcome.
-In 2026, the annual out-of-pocket limit for in-network services will decrease by $100 from $9,350 in 2025 to $9,250.
+In 2026, the annual out-of-pocket limit for in-network services decreased by $100 from $9,350 in 2025 to $9,250.

 The cap on out-of-pocket expenses for out-of-network services has yet to be announced.